 Higher Tier: Force Calculation and Direction

 This higher tier covers Higher Tier: Force Calculation and Direction within The Motor Effect for GCSE Physics.
-Revise The Motor Effect in Magnetism for GCSE Physics with 18 exam-style questions and 12 flashcards.
-This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
-It is section 10 of 13 in this topic.
+Revise The Motor Effect in Magnetism for GCSE Physics with 19 exam-style questions and 12 flashcards.
+This topic appears regularly enough that it should still be part of a steady revision cycle.
+It is section 9 of 12 in this topic.
 This section is most useful once the core foundation idea is secure, because it adds the detail that pushes answers higher.

 Topic position